Shatavari01 herbal breast enlargement program

 This program also looks at if unrelated suma (Hebanthe) is also a suitable fenugreek replacement.
 Suma has not been seen in practice as a fenugreek replacement.
 A suma program could potentially split off in the future.

-This is a composite herb program without current BCP use for starting natural breast sizes from B to E, until G. Programs that continue on can offer updates or continue on under a separate program.
+This is a composite herb program for starting natural breast sizes [below] E. Programs that continue on can offer updates or continue on under a separate program.
 This program is also descriptive of those without major hormone imbalances, and of those not underweight.

-A minimal and each 1 part amount amount will be 1 whole seed, or an equivalent amount to 1 fenugreek or barley seed.
+A minimal amount will be an equivalent to the size of 1 fenugreek or barley seed.

-For further introduction on starting a herbal program, please see: intro.
+For further introduction on starting a herbal program, please see: guide.

 There's only 1 herb dose to [try] for the first or maybe second day of menstruation.
 Then, take a break for the rest of menses, unless hormone balance is needed.
 Breast massage and eat apples if menses is heavy or prolonged.